ghoomfrog/silili/README.md

 - *an* is a forward flat hand bending forward, not near the head.
 - *piki* is a backward flat hand bending backward, near the shoulder.
 - *ni* is pointing down and moving the hand up and down.
-- *aw* is a forward flat hand with touching fingers, moving forward.
+- *aw* is a forward flat hand with all fingers touching, moving forward.
 - *taka* is a sideways flat hand with fingers pointing up, rotating left and right.
 - *kun* is a silent finger snap.
 - *manka* is a downward flat hand moving outward to the hand-side of the body.